-Which of these platforms is the best for you?
+Which of these platforms is the best choice for you?
 We’ll compare TC2000 vs. TradingView head to head to help you decide.

 About TC2000 and TradingView

 TC2000, created by Worden Brothers, has been around for more than 25 years.
 When it launched in the mid-1990s, it was one of the only trading platforms that gave traders access to interactive charts and advanced visualizations.
-The software has undergone many changes over the years and the latest version is v.20.0.
+The software has undergone many changes over the years and the latest version is v.23.0.
 TC2000 has been voted the “Best Stock Software under $500” for 27 years in a row by Stocks & Commodities Magazine.

 TradingView launched in 2011 as a web platform designed to bring together multi-asset scanning, comprehensive visualizations, and a social network of traders.
 The platform has gained traction quickly thanks to the fact that many of its tools, including its social network, are offered for free.
 In fact, TradingView charts are integrated into many other trading platforms in lieu of proprietary charting interfaces.
-TradingView recently announced that it surpassed more than one million active monthly users.
+TradingView recently announced that it surpassed more than 50 million active monthly users.

-TC2000 vs. TradingView: Assets And Trading
+TC2000 vs. TradingView: Assets and Trading

 One of the biggest differences between TC200 and TradingView is in what assets you can use them to evaluate and trade.

 TradingView has a wider scope.
-You can view charts and develop screens for stocks, bonds, forex, commodities, indices, and cryptocurrencies.
+You can view real-time charts and develop screens for stocks, bonds, forex, commodities, indices, and cryptocurrencies.
 The platform does integrate with a few different brokers for live trading, but none of them are particularly popular – by far the best-known brokerage that TradingView supports is TradeStation.

 TC2000 vs. TradingView: Screeners